4 Day Snaefellsnes & South Coast

 ✓ Snæfellsnes Peninsula day tour ✓ Golden Circle day tour ✓ 2 Days South Coast, Jokulsarlon and Glacier hike tour ✓ Three nights of accommodation with breakfast and private bathroom

 Are you ready for the adventure?

-For this multiday tour package we combine some of our best tour options.
+In this multiday tour package we combine some of our best tour options.
 You’ll get the chance to see the beautiful Western Iceland.
 There, you’ll explore the hidden gem of the West, the peninsula of Snæfellsnes also known as “Iceland in a nutshell”.
 Snaefellsnes is characterized by magnificent and picturesque sites: glacial-carved mountains, endless black beaches, moss topped lava fields, volcanic craters, coastal cliffs topped off by the volcanic glacier Snæfellsjökull and the Center of the Earth.

-On the second day, you’ll be taken to the famous Geysir and the geothermal area, Gullfoss the powerful waterfall, Thingvellir National Park in the Golden Circle.
+You’ll get the chance to see the famous geothermal erupting Geysir, the powerful waterfall Gullfoss and Thingvellir National Park in the Golden Circle.

 Búdakirkja, the Black Church of Búdir

-On the south coast of the peninsula, there’s a village with only a hotel and a tiny black church called the Búdakirkja that sits alone among a field of lava rocks.
-Búdakirkja was originally built in 1703 and reconstructed in 1987 after a claim by a single member that lobbied to have it back.
-It has an historic graveyard, a bell and chalice from the time it was erected.
+On the south coast of the peninsula, there’s a village with only a hotel and a tiny black church called the Búðakirkja that sits alone among a field of lava rocks.
+Búdakirkja was built on the spot in 1703 and reconstructed in 1987 after a claim by a single member that lobbied to have it back.
+It has a historic graveyard, a bell and chalice from the time it was erected.
 It is a listed building, owned by the National Museum of Iceland, but it is in the care of the Búdir parish.
 Without a doubt, this picturesque chapel has a romantic air about it and is a real attraction to the site.